adesinamary-hub/A-to-I-editing-pipeline/README.md

 ## Step 3 — Downstream Analysis in R

+1. Update condition name and file paths in script
-Run the R Markdown workflows in:
+2. Run the R Markdown workflows in:

 - `/Rscript_Human` for human datasets
 - `/Rscript_Mouse` for mouse datasets